cap-js/docs/guides/domain-modeling.md

 ::: tip **Keep models *concise* and *comprehensible***

-As said in the *["Keep it simple, stupid!"](https://en.wikipedia.org/w/index.php?title=KISS_principle&oldid=992997588)* wikipedia entry: *"... most systems work best if they're kept simple rather than made complicated; therefore, [simplicity](https://en.wikipedia.org/wiki/Simplicity) should be a key goal in [design](https://en.wikipedia.org/wiki/Design), and unnecessary complexity should be avoided."*
+As said in the *["Keep it simple, stupid!"](https://en.wikipedia.org/w/index.php?title=KISS_principle&oldid=992997588)* Wikipedia entry: *"... most systems work best if they're kept simple rather than made complicated; therefore, [simplicity](https://en.wikipedia.org/wiki/Simplicity) should be a key goal in [design](https://en.wikipedia.org/wiki/Design), and unnecessary complexity should be avoided."*

 :::